-The public can then wager on the prop bets and lines for the event which provides a great opportunity to those who love betting on politics since it allows you to increase the size of your bankroll in-between the two biggest political seasons: The midterm election and the presidential election.
+The public can then wager on the prop bets and lines for these events, which provide a great opportunity to those who love betting on politics since it allows you to increase the size of your bankroll in between the two biggest political seasons: the midterm elections and the Presidential elections.

-And with things heating up between the two political parties in 2019, you can expect to see hundreds of odds on betting lines and prop bets pop up throughout the year and heading into next year for the 2020 presidential election.
+And with things heating up between the two political parties in 2019 and 2020, you can expect to see hundreds of odds on betting lines and prop bets pop up throughout the year and heading into November’s 2020 Presidential election.